 a piston driven by a crankshaft; their principle of operation is similar

 to that of a pump.
-Simple rotatry compressors have a rotating
+Simple rotary compressors have a rotating

 cylinder mounted eccentrically in a cylindrical casing.
 Vanes are mounted

-on the cylinder such that they slide in and out of slots as comprelled by
+on the cylinder such that they slide in and out of slots as compelled by

 the walls of the chamber.
 Gas is introduced at one side of the chamber and

 drawn round by the vanes; the volume between cylinder and chamber decreases